pachyderm/docs/content/latest/overview/intro-pipelines.md

 Here's a breakdown of the different sections of the pipeline definition:

 - **pipeline** specifies the name of the pipeline (in this case, it's transform).
 This name will also be used as the name for the output data repository.
 - **input** specifies the input for the pipeline.
-In this case, the input is taken from the `data` repository in Pachyderm. `glob` is used to specify how the files from the repository map to datums for processing.
+In this case, the input is taken from the `data` repository in MLDM. `glob` is used to specify how the files from the repository map to datums for processing.
 In this case, `/*` is used to specify all files in the repository can be processed individually.
 - **transform** specifies the code and image to use for processing the input data.
 The `image` field specifies the Docker image to use for the pipeline.
 In this example, the image is named `my-transform-image` with a tag of `v1.0`.
 The `cmd` field specifies the command to run inside the container.
 In this example, the command is `python /my_transform_code.py`, which runs a Python script named `my_transform_code.py`.
-The script is passed the `--input` flag pointing to the input data directory, and the `--output` flag pointing to the output data directory. `/pfs/data/` and `/pfs/out/` are directories created by Pachyderm.
+The script is passed the `--input` flag pointing to the input data directory, and the `--output` flag pointing to the output data directory. `/pfs/data/` and `/pfs/out/` are directories created by MLDM.
 The input directory will contain an individual datum when the job is running, and anything put into the output directory will be committed to the output repositories when the job is complete.

 So, in summary, this pipeline definition defines a pipeline called transform that takes all files in the data repository, runs a Python script to transform them, and outputs the results to the out repository.